aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

 ### Creating Our Azure Environment

 There's only one thing left to do in the build phase, prepare the Azure environment that we'll need.
-Again we'll use a Resource Manager template to do that, but I won't embed it in the blog post as it's over 400 lines, instead you can [find it here](https://github.com/aaronpowell/sunshine/blob/1a8a2ba6921915bcc82ac0be477330d5e5b4ea95/.build/azure-environment.json).
+Again we'll use a Resource Manager template to do that, but I won't embed it in the blog post as it's over 400 lines, instead, you can [find it here](https://github.com/aaronpowell/sunshine/blob/1a8a2ba6921915bcc82ac0be477330d5e5b4ea95/.build/azure-environment.json).

 When creating the IoT Hub resource with the template you can provision the routing like so: